NEWS

 SARS-CoV-2 replicates in endothelial cells and leads to a breakdown of the endothelium via inflammatory pathways.
 This subsequently results in vascular leakage and severe impairment of organ function (Nat Rev Immunol, 2020; Nat Rev Immunol, 2021).
 High adrenomedullin levels indicating loss of vascular integrity are associated with worse outcomes and increased mortality in COVID-19 patients (J Clin Med, 2021).

-While current therapeutic approaches to treat COVID-19 patients are antivirals or anti-inflammatory therapies, Adrecizumab addresses the endothelial barrier to restore vascular integrity.
-Treatment with Adrecizumab aims to reduce vascular leakage, improve organ function and reduce mortality.
+While current therapeutic approaches to treat COVID-19 patients are antivirals or anti-inflammatory therapies, Enibarcimab addresses the endothelial barrier to restore vascular integrity.
+Treatment with Enibarcimab aims to reduce vascular leakage, improve organ function and reduce mortality.

 Press Releases